alessandrodalbesio/MRE-harvesting-virtual-environment/README.md

 6. Go to File > Build Settings
 7. Go to "Android" and click on "Switch Platform"
 8. If in the bottom right of the unity windows the Oculus icon has some dot on it click on it and then click to "Apply all"
+9. Modify the parameters in the file <code>Scripts/Parameters.cs</code> according to your needs.
+At the moment the synchronization of the parameters is not automatic as in the case of the other components of the system. <br>

 *Note*: The Oculus Integration is very helpfull to manage the Oculus Quest (It's possible to use the Oculus Quest without it but it's much simpler to use it). <br>
 If you see lots of warnings in the console, don't worry, they are all related to the Oculus Integration and they don't affect the project.